 There are many agents and editors who have a written or unwritten policy not to accept fiction in the present tense (this seems especially common in adult science fiction and fantasy).
 Aside from maybe second person, it's one of the most widely hated styles.

-Why take the risk?
+Why take the risk that an agent or publisher will shy away from a manuscript written in present tense?
 Write in past tense.
 Save present tense for your second bestselling novel.